bosafoagyare/web-academic/content/authors/admin/_index.md

 I am a 4th-year PhD student in the [Statistics program](https://lsa.umich.edu/stats) at the University of Michigan, Ann Arbor.
 I come from Mpraeso, a beautiful small town in the Okwahu plains in the eastern region of Ghana.
 I obtained my MS degree in Statistics & Data Science at the University of Nevada, Reno.
 Before that, I received my BS in Actuarial Science from Kwame Nkrumah University of Science and Technology.

-I am working under the supervision of [Prof. Kerby Shedden](https://lsa.umich.edu/stats/people/faculty/kshedden.html) on Generalized Expectile Estimating Equations (GEEE) applied to Longitudinal Data.
+I am working under the supervision of [Prof. Kerby Shedden](https://lsa.umich.edu/stats/people/faculty/kshedden.html), currently focusing on using flexible, non-parametric methods to study the full conditional distribution of a response variable, especially in complex and high-dimensional data scenarios.

 When I have some time to spare, I enjoy listening to music, spending time with my friends and family and watching soccer (I'm a staunch fan of Manchester United).